 E.2.
-Identify the bodies responsible for designing and implementing the enterprise risk management system, including the fiscal risk management function
+Identify the bodies responsible for designing and implementing the enterprise system for managing risks, including fiscal risks.

 The enterprise risk management (ERM) system affects and involves all of the organisation's staff.
-Due to the specific characteristics of Lar España, certain risk management activities are performed by specialist service providers who assist with significant processes such as:
+Due to the specific characteristics of Lar España, certain risk management activities are performed by specialist service providers which assist with significant processes such as:

-- Investment and asset management, performed primarily by Grupo Lar - Preparation of the company's financial, accounting and tax information - Half-yearly asset appraisals
+- Investment and asset management, performed primarily by Grupo Lar - Preparation of the organisation's financial, accounting and tax information - Half-yearly asset appraisals